President of the Maldives: Second Republic

 After the second republic was declared, new president Ibrahim Nasir ratified a new constitution on 11 November 1968.
 This constitution was amended thrice, in 1970, 1972 and 1975 respectively.

 Under the rule of President Maumoon Abdul Gayyoom, a 12th constitution was introduced in 1998.
 The government proclaimed that this change was brought to encourage the people of the country to live in friendship, amity and co-operation, and to encourage good deeds and respect among one another and being just, and to live in equality and fraternity.

-In June 2008, an assembly, called the "Special Majlis", completed a new constitution.
-It was ratified by the president on 7 August 2008.
-This constitution was written over a period of 4 years, started in 2003 when President Gayyoom promised a new 'modern, multi-party and democratic system' in the country following the 2003 Maldives civil unrest and others that followed.

-This new constitution includes a judiciary run by an independent commission, and independent commissions to oversee elections and fight corruption.
-It also reduces the executive powers vested under the president and strengthens the parliament.
-Among other changes, it states that "a non-Muslim may not become a citizen of the Maldives" and therefore it removed citizenship from around 3,000 Maldivians (0.85% of the population).

-Features

-The constitution consists of a preamble, fourteen chapters followed by three schedules.
-Each chapter and schedule focus on a specific topic.
-The following is a list of chapters and schedules and the focus of each.